2018 Dividend Tax Information

 Stockholders may have additional reporting obligations to the Internal Revenue Service and/or other tax authorities.

-Two Harbors does not provide tax, accounting or legal advice.
+Two Harbors and CYS do not provide tax, accounting or legal advice.
 Any tax statements contained herein were not intended or written to be used, and cannot be used for the purpose of avoiding U.S., federal, state or local tax penalties.
 Please consult your advisor as to any tax, accounting or legal statements made herein.